yangzhi-psy/gRAICAR/README.md

 - Manage multi-core computation

 ## Documentation
-Please see _this tutorial_ for installing and running gRAICAR.
+Please see [_this tutorial_](tutorial/tutorial.md) for installing gRAICAR, running gRAICAR, and interpreting its outputs.

 ## Demonstration
 An example dataset with 4 subjects is included in this repository, see the directory '_demo_'.